felixroetzer/mastodon_algorithms/README.md

 # Key approaches:

 This project extends Mastodon's default home feed algorithm to include:
+- Changing default of the home timeline to all server posts.
 - Second-degree posts – Displays posts from users followed by those you follow, expanding the content pool.
 - Customizable ranking mechanisms - Allows instance owners to tailor how posts are ranked and presented.